 The Israel Philharmonic Orchestra’s international tours are highly acclaimed and eagerly awaited cultural events around the globe.
-Recently the IPO announced its Fall 2017 concert dates and programming for a six-city North American tour from October 25 through November 9.
+Recently the IPO announced its Fall 2017 concert dates and programming for a seven-city North American tour from October 25 through November 9.

-Led by Maestro Zubin Mehta, the orchestra’s Music Director for Life, the orchestra will visit New York City, Toronto, Los Angeles, San Francisco, West Palm Beach and Miami, before returning for three nights in New York.
+Led by Maestro Zubin Mehta, the orchestra’s Music Director for Life, the orchestra will visit New York City, Toronto, Los Angeles, San Francisco, Santa Barbara, West Palm Beach and Miami, before returning for three nights in New York.

 “This tour will celebrate Maestro Mehta at every step of the way,” said AFIPO CEO Naomi Grabel.
 “His extraordinary leadership of the Israel Philharmonic for nearly five decades is unprecedented.
 The concert programs and soloists are exciting and will showcase the exceptional musicianship of our orchestra.
 So this tour is not to be missed.”

 The tour begins Wednesday, October 25, at Carnegie Hall with an all-Mozart program and AFIPO Benefit.
 The musical selections will be the “Figaro Overture,” “Symphony No. 36” in C major, K. 425 (“Linz”), and “Sinfonia Concertante for Violin, Viola and Orchestra” in E-flat major, K. 364, featuring Itzhak Perlman and Pinchas Zukerman.